 Care, When And Where You Need It

-Priority Care is Open Seven Days a Week
+Priority Care is Open to the Public Seven Days a Week

 Priority Care Services and Treatments:

-- Flu shots are available on a walk-in basis at a price competitive with retail clinics. (nasal spray vaccine not offered)
+- When in season,* flu shots are available on a walk-in basis at a price competitive with retail clinics. (nasal spray vaccine not offered)

 - Wound care/stitches